tinymce/tinymce-docs/enterprise/tiny-comments.md

 keywords: enterprise pricing comment commenting
 ---

-TinyMCE editor now has a highly desirable functionality, Tiny Comments.
+TinyMCE editor now has a highly desirable functionality, **Tiny Comments**.

 The Tiny Comments plugin provides the user an ability to start or join a conversation by adding comments to the content within the TinyMCE editor.